“Alone, we can do so little; together, we can do so much” – Helen Keller

 For the time being, we will be moving exclusively to telehealth, using the face-to-face online platform, Zoom.
 Telehealth provides us a safe and effective medium to interact with patients and continue to serve our community.
 As an organization, we have been working diligently for the past week to ensure that we would be ready to provide a quality service that meets the needs of our community.
 And while the delivery of that service may look different, RPI’s mission will remain the same; to build healthier and happier communities.

-We will see over the coming days and weeks that insurance companies will be making blanket statements that they will be covering telehealth services, we have already seen that physical therapy is likely to not be included.
+We will see over the coming days and weeks that insurance companies will be making blanket statements that they will be covering telehealth services, we have already seen that physical therapy is likely not to be included.
 This doesn’t mean that we can’t continue to help others and hopefully inspire other small businesses to do the same.
 With that being said, we plan to offer telehealth services on a “pay what you can” payment plan.
-Meaning that we will have a rate that we charge patients, but if they do not have the financial means to pay that rate, they can instead pay us what they feel is reasonable for them.
+This will mean that we will have a rate that we charge patients, but if they do not have the financial means to pay that rate, they can instead pay us what they feel is reasonable for them.
 This is a seismic shift away from traditional thinking, but as company, we feel that it’s the right thing to do.

 We can all help each other during this time.
 So we hope that you do #WhatYouCan as well!